cbcaiug/cbcaiug/README.md

 ## 📱 Installation as PWA

-Install the app on your device for quick access and offline capabilities.
+Install the app on your device for quick access and offline viewing of stored chat history.

 ### Android (Chrome)
 1. Open the app in Chrome